-- 2. Purpose and mandate of the Committee - (a) The purpose of the Committee is: - to establish effective relations between the parties; - to facilitate dialogue and co-operation between the parties. - (b) The mandate of the Committee includes discussions on: - occupational health and safety issues, including prevention of violence in the workplace; - training, education and professional development of the workforce;
+- 2. Purpose and mandate of the Committee - (a) The purpose of the Committee is: - to establish effective relations between the parties; - to facilitate dialogue and co-operation between the parties. - (b) The mandate of the Committee includes discussions on: - occupational health and safety issues, including prevention of violence in the workplace; - training, education and professional development of the workforce; - service delivery models; - labour relations, including joint training initiatives; - administration of health and welfare benefits; - other issues that CSSEA and the CSSBA agree to discuss - precarious work including part-time and casual employment; - the Long-Term Disability Plan. - 3.
+Makeup and administration of the Committee - (a) The Committee will be made up of up to six representatives of workers appointed by CSSBA and up to six representatives of employers appointed by CSSEA. - (b) Representatives of the funders, including provincial ministries, and other stakeholders may be invited to participate in the work of the Committee by mutual agreement. - (c) The Committee will be co-chaired by one representative of the workers and one representative of the Employers.

-- service delivery models; - labour relations, including joint training initiatives; - administration of health and welfare benefits; - other issues that CSSEA and the CSSBA agree to discuss - precarious work including part-time and casual employment - the Long-Term Disability Plan. - 3.
-Makeup and administration of the Committee - (a) The Committee will be made up of up to six representatives of workers appointed by CSSBA and up to six representatives of employers appointed by CSSEA. - (b) Representatives of the funders, including provincial ministries, and other stakeholders may be invited to participate in the work of the Committee by mutual agreement. - (c) The Committee will be co-chaired by one representative of the workers and one representative of the Employers. - (d) The Committee can establish subcommittees for the three subsectors (Community Living Services, Aboriginal Services and General Services) or for other purposes. - (e) The Committee will meet every four months and other meetings can be called by mutual agreement. - (f) Each side will pay their own expenses for activities related to the Committee.
+- (d) The Committee can establish subcommittees for the three subsectors (Community Living Services, Indigenous Services and General Services) or for other purposes. - (e) The Committee will meet every four months and other meetings can be called by mutual agreement. - (f) Each side will pay their own expenses for activities related to the Committee.

-MEMORANDUM OF AGREEMENT #13 Re: Sick Leave, Illness and Injury Plans and Benefit Improvement Costs between Community Social Services Employers' Association (CSSEA) and Community Social Services Bargaining Association (CSSBA)
+MEMORANDUM OF AGREEMENT #13 Re: Sick Leave, Illness and Injury Plans and Benefit Improvement Costs

-The Community Social Services Sector Committee will form a Joint Disability and Drug Management Committee (JDMC) that will replace the current C.S.S.E.I.P Steering Committee and Working Group to:
+The Community Social Services Sector Committee will form a Joint Disability Committee (JD) that will replace the current C.S.S.E.I.P Steering Committee and Working Group to: